Jacob Bedeau: Scunthorpe United

 On 31 January 2019, Bedeau joined League One side Scunthorpe United.
 He started sparingly, making his debut in September 2019 in a 1–1 draw against Leicester City U21s, in the Football League Trophy.
 He started only two more games that calendar year, against Sunderland (in the Football League Trophy); and Walsall (in League Two).
 However, he became a regular starter by the end of the 2019–20 season and into the 2020–21 season.
 He scored his first professional goal in a 2–2 draw against Crewe Alexandra.
 He scored again in a 2–0 win against Oldham Athletic.
 He made a total of 53 appearances for Scunthorpe, 45 of them being in the league.
 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.

 Burnley

 Following his release from Scunthorpe he signed for Burnley on a two-year deal with the option of a further 12-months and was placed into the Under-23 squad.

 Morecambe

 On 4 January 2022, Bedeau joined EFL League One side Morecambe on loan for the remainder of the 2021–22 season.
 He started Morecambe's next game, which was a FA Cup tie against Tottenham Hotspur.
 Bedeau managed to keep a clean sheet, but came off after 65 minutes.
 Morecambe eventually lost 3–1.
 On 9 August 2022, Bedeau made his loan move to Morecambe permanent for an undisclosed fee.

+Notts County

+On 11 June 2024, Bedeau joined EFL League Two side Notts County on a three-year deal.

+International career

+Born in England, Bedeau is of Grenadian descent.
+He was called up to the Grenada national team for a set of 2023–24 CONCACAF Nations League matches in September 2023.